deepflowstate/ADE_BERT-demo/README.md

 ---

-## 🔬 Research Focus: Transfer Learning & Generalization
+## 🔬 Novelty & Research Focus: Transfer Learning & Generalization

 Our project explores the generalization capability of BERT through **cross-dataset transfer learning**.
-Here's what we investigate:
+This constitutes the novelty of our approach that we go beyond 'in-domain' training & testing and we train 'in-domain' and test 'out-of-domain' Here's what we investigate:

 - Can a BERT model fine-tuned on one dataset effectively detect ADRs in entirely different datasets?
-(E.g. from a general medicine dataset to a specific psychiatry dataset)
+(E.g. from a general medicine dataset like ADE Corpus to a specific psychiatry dataset like PsyTAR)
 - How well does it transfer across **platforms, annotation guidelines, and drug vocabularies**?

 We compare performance across: